What is Clearing?

 Get ready for Results Day!

 Make sure you’ve organised your documents before you make any calls and that you’re prepared for a mini-admissions interview over the phone.
-Now, you can also start arranging open days visits before and even during clearing, especially if you’re still unsure of where you want to go.

 This is perhaps the most important tip of all...